Pravargav/DSA_Note/Graph-MST-algorithms-Apna.md

 -> Note: Williamfeast lazy prims and eager prims videos are wrong.Don't trust and don't watch.

 -> Note2: Apna college only shows calculating the minimum total cost, not the printing the edges of mst.

+-> Note3: Techdose code is same as gfg code for prims algorithm.They are using min key function in place of priority queue.